 Once your petition is approved in the U.S., you’ll need to complete an interview at a U.S. consulate.
 Following a successful interview, you will be granted a visa, which will be placed in your passport.
 Unfortunately, every U.S. consulate has different policies and procedures.
 What might be simple in Lisbon might be impossible in Tokyo.
 It’s always a good idea to check your local consulate’s website for information about their procedures du jour.

 Unfortunately, scheduling an interview is not something that we can do for you: it needs to be done locally by the artist or their management.
 Getting an interview at the time you need will probably not be a problem, but in some situations, and at some consulates, it could be the hardest part of the process.
 Some consulates are remarkably accommodating for artists; others make life very difficult.
-Your best defense against a last minute crisis is to contact your local consulate as early as possible in the process.
-You may not want to (or be able to) schedule an interview at this time, but it’s good to get a sense of what you’re up against. ( (The reason we typically recommend waiting to schedule the interview is because: 1. some embassies require that the petition be approved before they will schedule your interview, and 2. normally you can’t complete the interview until after the petition is approved, and since you can rarely be sure when a petition will be approved, it’s risky to schedule in advance of approval.)
+Your best defense against a last minute crisis is to schedule your interview appointment as soon as you hear from us that your petition has been approved.
+You may not want to (or be able to) schedule an interview now, but it’s good to get a sense of what you’re up against.
+(The reason we typically recommend waiting to schedule the interview is because: 1. some consulates require that the petition be approved before they will schedule your interview, and 2. normally you can’t complete the interview until after the petition is approved, and since you can rarely be sure when a petition will be approved, it’s risky to schedule in advance of approval.)

 Most importantly, it’s essential to communicate with CoveyLaw about the consular interview, so we can work together to anticipate and hopefully avert a last minute crisis.